Contact Burnham Law today!

 If you and your former spouse reach a settlement agreement on issues such as property division and appropriate child support payments, and the judge approved and finalized that settlement agreement, you are most likely bound by the terms of that agreement.

-Now that you have a better understanding of Colorado court appeals and how they relate to divorce and family law, move forward with your court appeal with the help of the Burnham Law Firm.
+Now that you have a better understanding of Colorado court appeals and how they relate to divorce and family law, move forward with your court appeal with the help of Burnham Law.
 Our attorneys are ready to assist you and ensure that you fully understand the scope of the laws governing court appeals.